SupeRuier/awesome-active-learning/contents/AL_combinations.md

 - Deep Active Learning for Morphophonological Processing [2023, ACL]

-## Domain adaptation/Transfer learning
+## Domain Adaptation/Transfer Learning

 Normally when we use AL in domain adaptation, we can obtain several true labels of the unlabeled instances on source/target domain.
 And for transfer learning, the concept is even wider.
 Here we refer active transfer learning to any forms of transfer, eg. data or model.

-Domain adaptation:
+Domain Adaptation:
 - Active learning for cross-domain sentiment classification [2013, IJCAI]
 - Transfer Learning with Active Queries from Source Domain [2016, IJCAI]
 - Active Sentiment Domain Adaptation [2017, ACL]